jam:pub-sub

 Clearing the cache

-Though it shouldn't be necessary, you can programmatically clear all cached subscriptions:
+Though it shouldn't be necessary, you can programmatically clear all cached subscriptions and / or the server cache with:

 1import { PubSub } from 'meteor/jam:pub-sub';